coutinhomarco/employee-dashboard/README.md

 ### Job Status Endpoints
 - `GET /api/job/:id/status`: Retrieve the status of a job by job ID

-Here are some request and response examples for the various API endpoints, which you can add to your README:
+Here are some request and response examples for the various API endpoints:

-## API Endpoints

 ### Authentication Endpoints